haryococo/haryosmd/README.md

 - 🧑🏻 Hi, I’m Haryo, Call me "Yo" Easelly
 - 👀 I’m interested in Programming & Design
-- 📚 I’m currently learning Fullstack JavaScript
-- ⚡ I’m looking to collaborate on UIX project or Web Development
+- ⚡ I’m looking to collaborate on Fullstack Developer
 - 📫 How to reach me ?
 Let's catch on haryosmd@gmail.com / linked.in/Slamet_Haryo_S

 <!---